hitmoose007/Recaplee/README.md

 Make sure to assign appropriate values to these environment variables before running the project.
 4. Run the application: yarn dev or yarn start

+## Setting up database with prisma
+To use the Prisma tool for performing database pulls and pushes, follow the instructions below:

+1. Database Pull:
+   - To pull the database schema and generate Prisma client code, use the following command:
+     ```
+     npx prisma db pull
+     ```

+2. Database Push:
+   - After making changes to your Prisma schema, you need to apply those changes to the database.
+   - Use the following command to apply the changes and update the database schema:
+     ```
+     npx prisma db push
+     ```

+Note: Make sure you have the necessary permissions and credentials to access the database.
+Also, ensure that your Prisma schema is correctly defined before performing a database push.

+For more information on how to use Prisma and its various features, refer to the official Prisma documentation: [https://www.prisma.io/docs/](https://www.prisma.io/docs/)

 ## Create Trigger for Handling New User Creation
 **File:** create_trigger_handle_new_user.sql